Low-voltage Directive correctly applied: These requirements result for your CE-compliant product

 How does the risk assessment for products covered by the Low Voltage Directive work?

 There is no defined process for conducting a risk assessment for electrical equipment.
-However, it is a trend to apply a risk assessment in some of the recently updated, commonly applied but voluntary harmonised electrical safety standards, such as:
+However, it is a trend to apply a risk assessment in some of the recently updated, commonly applied but voluntary harmonized electrical safety standards, such as:

 • EN60204-1 for the safety of electrical machines.